la19074/sw_tools_notes/git.md

 ### Branches

 `$ git branch NAME SRC`
-Creates a new branch NAME of SRC (main if unspecified).
+Creates a new branch NAME of SRC (SRC uses the main branch if unspecified).

 `$ git checkout BRANCH`
 Switch to BRANCH.

+`git checkout -b BRANCH`
+Create and switches to a new BRANCH.

 `$ git push -u DST BRANCH`
 Push BRANCH to remote DST (usually origin if using GitHub).